Edward Sternaman

-Edward "Dutch" Sternaman (February 9, 1895 – February 1, 1973) was an American player and owner in professional football for the Chicago Bears of the National Football League (NFL).
+Edward Carl "Dutch" Sternaman (February 9, 1895 – February 1, 1973) was an American player and owner in professional football for the Chicago Bears of the National Football League (NFL).
+A star halfback for the University of Illinois, Sternaman was one of the key offensive players for the Bears during their formative years.

+A half-owner of the Bears club together with his former Illini teammate George S. Halas, Sternaman fell into financial difficulty because of the Great Depression and sold his stake in the team to Halas for $38,000 in the summer of 1931.

+Biography

+Early life

+Dutch Sternaman was born February 9, 1895, in Chicago, Illinois.
+He grew up in Springfield, where he attended Springfield High School.

-During the 1910s, Sternaman and George Halas excelled on the Illinois Fighting Illini football team.
+During the 1910s, Sternaman and George Halas both excelled on the Illinois Fighting Illini football team, with Sternaman a star halfback and Halas a gritty end.
+Sternaman was elected captain of the 1918 team, but was drafted into World War I in May of that year and was unable to assume this leadership role.
+Instead, Sternaman found himself that fall playing for the divisional football team of Camp Funston, Kansas.

 In 1919, Sternaman was contacted by executives from the Arcola, Illinois (Independents) football team and asked to assemble a roster strong enough to exact revenge on A. E. Staley's team following a 41–0 loss.
 Although Sternaman agreed, the Staleys were not present when they became aware of the plan.
 Staley later approached Sternaman to increase the team's competitiveness, but he declined as he was close to finishing his mechanical engineering degree at Illinois.